Raw Vegan Diet Weight Loss

 The possibility of having tooth decay is present when on this dietary plan.
 Diets that contain berries and citrus fruits are likely to make a person fall a victim of this.
 Although these fruits may have more acid, they are likely to cause erosion of the tooth enamel.
 A study carried out to discover the possibility of dental erosion in subjects living on a raw food diet revealed that 97.7% of the diet went through a certain level of tooth erosion compared to 86.8% who made up the control group (4).

-Dieters who have unpasteurized dairy, uncooked meat, or eggs, as part of what they consume are more prone to being exposed to foodborne illnesses.
+Dieters who have unpasteurized dairy, uncooked meat, or eggs, as part of what they consume are more prone to being exposed to foodborne illnesses caused by harmful pathogenic agents like bacterias and parasites.
 The recommendation from nutrition experts is that these foods should only be eaten when they have been pasteurized or fully cooked (6).

 In conclusion, raw vegan diet weight loss is a good plan for anyone who aims to banish some extra pounds in their body.
-However, before a dieter embarks on this plan, it is advised that they seek professional counsel from certified health professionals or doctors for the necessary guidance on how to go about the program.
+However, before a dieter embarks on this plan, it is advised that they seek professional counsel from dieticians or doctors for the necessary guidance on how to go about the program.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!